 Yes.
-The regulations do not apply to money exchange business consisting of cash-to cash operations where the funds are not held on a payment account (see PERG 15, Annex 3, paragraph (f)).
+The PSRs 20172 do not apply to cash-to-cash currency exchange2 operations where the funds are not held on a payment account (see PERG 15 Annex 32, paragraph (f)).
 If you allow a customer to pay for foreign currency using a payment card, this does not mean that you will be providing a payment service.
 The regulations will though apply to the payment transaction made using the payment card and the payment service provided to you by the merchant acquirer.
 In other words, the regulations apply to the merchant acquirer's services but yours remain outside the scope of authorisation or registration.

 Q37.
 Do the regulations distinguish between (i) payment transactions between payment service providers and (ii) payment services provided to clients?